YuxiaoRan/medline-visualizer/README.md

 # medline_visualizer
-Visualize medical publications from Medline with WordCloud
+Visualize medical publications from Medline with WordCloud and hLDA (github.com/joewandy/hlda)